 I currently work at Vanderbilt University.
 Previously, I was a professor at University of Washington and a postdoctoral research fellow at Stanford University.
 I earned my bachelors degree in mathematics at Swarthmore College, and my graduate degrees in mathematics education at UC Berkeley.
 I have won a number of awards for my research, which has been funded by the American Educational Research Association, National Science Foundation, the Carnegie Foundation, and the Spencer Foundation.

-Here is my book published by the National Council of Teachers of Mathematics.
+Here is my first book published by the National Council of Teachers of Mathematics.
 It describes a way of using collaborative work in mathematics classrooms called Complex Instruction.
+Here is my second book, published by Heinemann Publishing.
+It provides a framework for thinking about student motivation as a problem of instructional design.
+Finally, here is my website, where you can find out more about my research and links to talks I have given.

 I also like to knit and tweet about my kids.